The Orion StarMax 90 TableTop telescope is an interesting setup indeed.

 - Eyepieces Included: 25 mm, 10 mm

 Our Verdict: The Orion StarMax 90 TableTop telescope is a ready-to-go instrument that is designed for maximum use with little user intervention.
 Mak-Cass scopes rarely need collimation, they have closed optics, and they’re incredibly convenient for pulling out and observing right away.
-For under 200 bucks, the StarMax gets our vote.
+For a telescope under 200 bucks, the StarMax gets our vote.

 Who is the Orion StarMax 90 TableTop Best Suited to?